 Skip to main content

-Maryland · UFT
+Maryland · UPH

 Upholstery & Fabric Cleaning Certification in Maryland

-Get certified in Upholstery & Fabric Cleaning (UFT) online through NISCR's self-paced Maryland program, with a same-day certificate.
+Get certified in Upholstery & Fabric Cleaning (UPH) online through NISCR's self-paced Maryland program, with a same-day certificate.
 This training covers fabric identification, safe cleaning agents, and stain and odor removal for furniture in Maryland homes and businesses.
 Keyword-rich upholstery and fabric cleaning certification for Maryland cleaning professionals.

 100% online & self-paced — your certificate the same day, anywhere in Maryland.